techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-how-to-use-twixtor-effect-to-add-slow-motion-effect-to-video.md

 There are many ways of being creative during movie production. iMovie editors are exploring fast forward and slow-motion effects to changing backgrounds and flipping clips over.
 Depending on what you would like to achieve, you may flip your video clips to make them appear better or give them another outlook.
 You can decide to change orientation in iMovie.
 To change video orientation in iMovie requires that you know how to use the software.
 You can vertically or horizontally flip a clip and rotate it left or right in iMovie.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://screen-video-capture.techidaily.com/new-15-exceptional-homes-from-the-virtual-world-of-minecraft/"><u>[New] 15 Exceptional Homes From the Virtual World of Minecraft</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/new-quick-guide-to-free-youtube-closure-creation/"><u>[New] Quick Guide to Free YouTube Closure Creation</u></a></li>
-<li><a href="https://youtube-web.techidaily.com/nlocking-green-screen-magic-video-production-tips-for-2024/"><u>[New] Unlocking Green Screen Magic Video Production Tips for 2024</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/chatgpts-role-in-elevating-your-job-application-process-with-6-key-methods/"><u>ChatGPT's Role in Elevating Your Job Application Process with 6 Key Methods</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/from-vision-to-visuals-craft-your-story-with-youtube-editor/"><u>From Vision to Visuals Craft Your Story with YouTube Editor</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-flash-dead-oppo-a78-5g-safely-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Flash Dead Oppo A78 5G Safely | Dr.fone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-are-you-an-apple-user-interested-in-adding-a-slow-mo-to-their-videos-this-article-features-an-exceptional-procedure-for-creating-slow-mo-i/"><u>New 2024 Approved Are You an Apple User Interested in Adding a Slow-Mo to Their Videos?
-This Article Features an Exceptional Procedure for Creating Slow-Mo in iMovie</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-slow-down-videos-on-instagram-with-perfection-a-guide/"><u>New In 2024, Slow Down Videos on Instagram With Perfection A Guide</u></a></li>
-<li><a href="https://techidaily.com/solved-mac-doesnt-recognize-my-iphone-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>Solved Mac Doesnt Recognize my iPhone | Stellar</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-recording-slow-motion-videos-is-not-more-difficult-using-a-smartphone-learn-everything-from-how-to-record-slow-motion-video-and-edit-a/"><u>Updated 2024 Approved Recording Slow-Motion Videos Is Not More Difficult Using a Smartphone.
-Learn Everything From How to Record Slow-Motion Video and Edit a Video to Slow Down It</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-the-way-to-quick-and-efficient-editing-keyboard-shortcuts-in-filmora/"><u>Updated 2024 Approved The Way to Quick and Efficient Editing | Keyboard Shortcuts in Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713964504024-updated-making-creative-and-engaging-youtube-videos-is-now-easy-with-several-tools-now-youtube-also-offers-you-its-own-built-in-video-editor-through-which-y/"><u>Updated Making Creative and Engaging Youtube Videos Is Now Easy with Several Tools.
-Now, YouTube Also Offers You Its Own Built-In Video Editor Through Which You Can Edit and Enhance the Video Quality for 2024</u></a></li>
-</ul></div>